Director of Community Engagement

-Shari has a master’s degree in urban planning specializing in community and housing development from Wayne State University, and a bachelor’s in interdisciplinary studies in social science specializing in economics and public policy from Michigan State University.
+Shari has a master’s degree in urban planning from Wayne State University and a bachelor’s in interdisciplinary studies in social science specializing in economics and public policy from Michigan State University.
 While at Wayne State University, she co-founded the Black Student Association in Urban Studies and Planning, which aims to build a network of urban planners for minority students in the state of Michigan.